Among the many questions I’ve been asked about the Fortnight in 1916 project is ‘Are you going to be sewing like you would in 1916’?

 I started thinking about names as soon as I published the post – lying in bed turning over options in my head.

 Like many of you, I noted the significance of the year 1893 as being the year New Zealand became the first country in the world to give women the vote, so thought the name should tie into that.
-While Kate Sheppard is the obvious choice, she’s been honoured with many things, and she was far from the only suffragette in NZ.
-And how could I possibly go past Harriet Russell Morison, suffragette, tailoress, and vice president (and later secretary) of the Tailoresses Union, and general campaigner for the rights of women workers and the mentally ill?
+While Kate Sheppard is the obvious choice, she’s been honoured with many things, and she was far from the only suffragist in NZ.
+And how could I possibly go past Harriet Russell Morison, suffragist, tailoress, and vice president (and later secretary) of the Tailoresses Union, and general campaigner for the rights of women workers and the mentally ill?
 Here she is in a photo from 1911.
 May my machine be as awesome and hard-working as her namesake!